tborowy/egghead-exercises/README.md

 #Exercise 16 : Transclusion basics

+##Summary
 Discover the true nature of animals with ng-transclude directive.
 Update **animal** directive to display the content inside animal directives (dog, cat and pig).

+##Goals
+Use ng-transclude in `animal` directive.

-###Before you start, please refer to:
+##Before you start, please refer to:
 * [angularjs-transclusion-basics](https://egghead.io/lessons/angularjs-transclusion-basics)

 ##Setup